 - 20 January 2011 – Tender opened.

-- 28 August 2012 – Tender done again.
+- 28 August 2012 – Tender opened.
 Only offer from Cengiz-Limak-Kolin consortium.
 Built by build-operate-transfer method.
 Operation time: 19 years 7 months.

 - 2 October 2013 – Contract inked with Cengiz-Limak-Kolin consortium.